Buying a house when you’re self employed is tough, especially when you’re doing it by yourself, and you’re a travel blogger. But I did it.

 The solicitor rang on the Friday wanting me to come in and sign on the Monday, but I was going to Papua New Guinea for two weeks on the Sunday (as you do), so she gave me 30 minutes, till the end of her lunch break to get up there and sign on the dotted line before she was busy again.
-Made it.

 If she hadn’t have been so local I coulda lost it, or, to be less dramatic, at least would’ve had to wait another anxious two weeks.

 9. You’ll need around £2500 + stamp duty